Lettuce Wrap Fish Tacos (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Lettuce Wrap Fish Tacos are loaded with healthful low-carb ingredients, making them a great choice for any phase of the original South Beach Diet and other low-carb eating plans.
+Use less cabbage slaw if you’d like even fewer carbs.
 For phase 2 or 3, you could skip the lettuce and make fish tacos using small whole wheat flour tortillas.
 (Don’t use corn tortillas if you’re making this for the South Beach Diet.)

 Find More Recipes Like This One: